convox/docs/docs/example-apps/django.md

 3. Install the [Convox CLI](/introduction/installation).
 4. Install the [Convox local Rack](/development/running-locally)

-Once you are all setup you can switch to your local rack with `convox switch local` and start your local application with `convox start` (make sure you are in the root directory).
+Once you are all setup you can switch to your local Rack with `convox switch local` and start your local application with `convox start` (make sure you are in the root directory).

-Now that your app is up and running you will need to run the migrations with a [one-off command](/management/one-off-commands):
+Now that your App is up and running you will need to run the migrations with a [one-off command](/management/one-off-commands):

 ```bash
 $ convox run web python manage.py migrate